haydensprinkle/100DaysOfCode/README.md

     -Slow day, didn't get to work on any projects -Spent time looking up unfamiliar concepts off of Kamran Ahmed's developer roadmaps

+Day 25 (01/25/2021)

+    -Populated Map object with county names and FIPS codes -Working to figure out how to search through the object to return FIPS code based on search